madhavsankar/question-answering-system/README.md

 # Motivation

-Organizations, governments and many entities deal with an expanse of voluminous financial documents and this necessitates a need for a financial expert system which, given a financial document, extracts finance-related questions and answers from it.
-This expert system helps us to adequately summarize the document in the form of a question-answer report.

-# Description
 This project aims to automate the process of report generation by making use of two modules - question generation from text and answer extraction from text.
 Firstly, question extraction modules are used to generate a set of generic questions from a training corpus of financial documents.
 This generated questions are fed to the test document and answer extraction modules extract the answers for these questions.
 The question-answer pairs are compiled in the form of a report.
 We also use the novel idea of using training documents to obtain a set of questions and use the knowledge gained during this for answer extraction.
 We also generate a generalized set of financial specific questions that can be commonly used across any similar test financial data.

 # Environment